DallanQ/lotr_journeys_in_middle_earth/Reference.md

 12.8 When an enemy group attacks, the app provides the hero with a damage (icon of 3 claw scratches) value and a fear (icon of devil-like face with two curved horns) value.
 These values represent the amount of damage and fear the hero suffers.

-- Typically, the hero has a chance to perform a test to negate damage (icon of 3 scratch claws) and fear (icon of devil-like face with two curved horns) before they suffer it.
+- Typically, the hero has a chance to perform a test to negate damage (icon of 3 scratches claw) and fear (icon of devil-like face with two curved horns) before they suffer it.

-12.9 In addition to damage (icon of 3 scratch claws) and fear (icon of devil-like face with two curved horns) values, some enemy attacks have additional text, which describe when and how they are resolved.
+12.9 In addition to damage (icon of 3 scratches claw) and fear (icon of devil-like face with two curved horns) values, some enemy attacks have additional text, which describe when and how they are resolved.

 ### 13  BARRELS (TERRAIN) (page 9)